PlutoZhang/Zowe-docs/topics/update.md

 # Updating Atlas

-Use the following procedures to update Giza.
+Use the following procedures to update Project Giza.